ul-cher/image-classification-clothing/README.md

-# **Project: Fashion Image Classification
+# Project: Fashion Image Classification

 This project demonstrates the process of classifying fashion images using Transfer Learning.
-We started by training a model on the **Fashion-MNIST** dataset and fine-tuned it on the more complex **Fashion Product Images Dataset**.
+Started by training a model on the **Fashion-MNIST** dataset and fine-tuned it on the more complex **Fashion Product Images Dataset**.

 ## Features
 - **Transfer Learning**: Leveraged a pre-trained model on Fashion-MNIST.